communication-compute-exposure/ietf-side-meetings/ietf-119-side-meeting/README.md

 - [10 minutes] "MoWIE for Network Aware Application".
     - Abstract: xxx.
     - Speaker: Daniel Mertus <daniel.mertus@yale.edu>, Sabine Randriamasy <sabine.randriamasy@nokia-bell-labs.com>, Richard Yang <yry@cs.yale.edu>
-- [10 minutes] "Joint Exposure of Network and Compute Information for Infrastructure-Aware Service Deployment".
-    - Abstract: Service providers are starting to deploy computing capabilities across the network for hosting applications such as distributed AI workloads, AR/VR, vehicle networks, and IoT, among others.
-In this network-compute environment, knowing information about the underlying communication and compute resources is necessary to properly deploy and operate these applications.
-We discuss an initial approach towards exposing metrics reflecting compute and communication capabilities.
-    - Speaker: S. Randriamasy <sabine.randriamasy@nokia-bell-labs.com>, L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>,  Jordi Ros-Giralt<jros@qti.qualcomm.com>, Roland Schott <Roland.Schott@telekom.de>.

 - [20 mins] Discussion.
 Questions that we want to address in this side meeting (to be added soon):
     - Q1. xxx